Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 And the son of the Queen rose up, and arrayed Joas (Benaiah), the son of Yôdâḥê, and the fifty men who were in his retinue, in gorgeous raiment, and they rose up to go to Jerusalem to Solomon the King.
 And when they came nigh unto the place where the horses were exercised and trained, Joas (Benaiah), the son of Yôdâḥê, went on in front, and came to the place where Solomon was, and he told him that [the son of the Queen] was well-favoured in his appearance, and that his voice was pleasant, and that he resembled him in form, and that his whole bearing was exceedingly noble.
 And the King said unto him, “Where is he?
 Did I not send thee forth to bring him as quickly as possible?”
 And Joas (Benaiah) said unto him, “He is here, I will bring him quickly.”
 And Joas (Benaiah) went and said unto the young man, “Rise up, O my master, and come”; and making Bayna Leḥkem to go quickly he brought him to the King’s Gate.
 And when all the soldiers saw him they made obeisance unto him, and they said, “Behold, King Solomon hath gone forth from his abode.”
 And when the men who were inside came forth, they marvelled, and they went back to their places, and again they saw the King upon his throne; and wondering they went forth again and looked at the young man, and they were incapable of speaking and of saying anything.
 And when Joas (Benaiah), the son of Yôdâḥê, came in again to announce to the King the arrival of the young man, there was none standing before the King, but all Israel had thronged outside to see him.

-## 36. How King Solomon held intercourse with his son ##
+## 36. How King Solomon dealt with his son ##

-And Joas (Benaiah), the son of Yôdâḥê, went out and brought Bayna Leḥkem inside.
+And Benaiah, the son of Yôdâḥê, went out and brought Bayna Leḥkem inside.
 And when King Solomon saw him he rose up, and moved forward to welcome him, and he loosed the band of his apparel from his shoulder, and he embraced him, with his hands [resting] on his breast, and he kissed his mouth, and forehead, and eyes, and he said unto him, “Behold, my father David hath renewed his youth and hath risen from the dead.”
 And Solomon the King turned round to those who had announced the arrival of the young man, and he said unto them, “Ye said unto me, ‘He resembleth thee,’ but this is not my stature, but the stature of David my father in the days of his early manhood, and he is handsomer than I am.”
 And Solomon the King rose up straightway, and he went into his chamber, and he arrayed the young man in apparel made of cloth embroidered with gold, and a belt of gold, and he set a crown upon his head, and a ring upon his finger.
 And having arrayed him in glorious apparel which bewitched the eyes, he seated him upon his throne, that he might be equal in rank to himself.
 And he said unto the nobles and officers of Israel, “O ye who treat me with contumely among yourselves and say that I have no son, look ye, this is my son, the fruit that hath gone forth from my body, whom God, the Lord of Israel, hath given me, when I expected it not.”

 And his nobles answered and said unto him, “Blessed be the mother who hath brought forth this young man, and blessed be the day wherein thou hadst union with the mother of this young man.
 For there hath risen upon us from the root of Jesse a shining man who shall be king of the posterity of our posterity of his seed.
 Concerning his father none shall ask questions, and none shall say, ‘Whence is his coming?’
 Verily he is an Israelite of the seed of David, fashioned perfectly in the likeness of his father’s form and appearance; we are his servants, and he shall be our king.”
 And they brought unto him gifts, each according to his greatness.
 And the young man took that ring which his mother had given him when they were alone together, and he said unto his father, “Take this ring, and remember the word which thou didst speak unto the Queen, and give unto us a portion of the fringe of the covering of the Tabernacle of the Law of God, so that we may worship it all our days, and all those who are subject unto us, and those who are in the kingdom of the Queen.”
 And the King answered and said unto him, “Why givest thou me the ring as a sign?
 Without thy giving me a sign I discovered the likeness of thy form to myself, for thou art indeed my son.”